jerryhanjj/apuecode/README.md

 - record for memory

 ### For me
-Writing down each exampel with my own hands helps me remember it better, even if it's actually the same as the source code.
+Writing down each example with my own hands helps me remember it better, even if it's actually the same as the source code.

 ### Contents
 - Chapter 1.UNIX System Overview